-These food service quantity recipes are from Sebastian’s Café, the cafeteria at the Harvard School of Public Health.
-They reflect the tenets of the Healthy Eating Pyramid, a simple, science-based, trustworthy guide created by the Department of Nutrition at Harvard School of Public Health.
+These food service quantity recipes are from Sebastian’s Café, the cafeteria at the Harvard T.H.
+Chan School of Public Health.
+They reflect the Department of Nutrition’s science-based, trustworthy guidance on healthy eating, and adhere to the following principles:

 - Fresh whole foods with great flavor are vital.

 - Unsaturated fats, such as those found in vegetable oils, are preferred.

 - Whenever possible, added sugars are kept to a minimum.

 - Trans fatty acids from partially hydrogenated vegetable oils are eliminated.